nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The Redo feature was added as a complement to the Undo feature which was done earlier by Zhi Yuan.
+The Redo feature was added as a complement to the Undo feature which was done earlier.
 The addition of this feature required the integration of the `RedoCommand` class, which extends from the `Command` class like all other commands.
 The `HistoryStack` class also has new key features to support the `redo` command: